 Students have also exhibited enthusiasm for the journal as authors, and have been able to develop their academic writing skills through Curiosity’s submission and revise and resubmit process.
 “Student authors are usually very excited to be considered, as for many of them this is their first foray into academic publishing.
 They are responsive and quite willing to make the changes suggested by peer reviewers.
 I have not experienced any problems with missed deadlines,” said Pilkington.

 When it came to publishing Curiosity’s first rolling articles and annual issue, Pilkington said the student editors were able to easily manage the process themselves using Scholastica.
-Curiosity uses Scholastica’s typesetting service for PDF, HTML, and full-text XML article production and Scholastica’s open access publishing platform for journal hosting, website design, and discovery support.
+Curiosity uses Scholastica’s production service for PDF, HTML, and full-text XML article production and Scholastica’s open access publishing platform for journal hosting, website design, and discovery support.
 “The journal workflow was very smooth and timely because of the ease of use that the web platform offers.
 Students had no trouble learning how to update the website, submit articles for typesetting, and publish them,” said Pilkington.
 “All the features of the web platform are useful and helpful in creating a beautiful, functional, and professional online presence for Curiosity.”

 Pilkington said the experience of serving as Curiosity editors is helping students better understand how academic research is published and setting them up for further success in academia should they choose a scholarly career path.
 “I firmly believe that the experience Curiosity provides is valuable not only to those who want to be professional editors but also to those students who will go into research or teaching.”